noaione/yuusha-shoukan-ln/sources/v04/chapter4.md

 [Go around?
 Slip through your guard?
 Stop speaking stupid things!]

-[Huh?! ...
-Are you an idiot?
+[Huh?! ...Are you an idiot?
 No matter how much you attack, it’s useless.
 The strength of my shield is...]

 [I don’t care!!!]